-Bob Dearden has served as Chief Financial officer of the Florida Restaurant and Lodging Association (FRLA) since 2002, with responsibility for the financial stewardship of the more than 10,000 member association, its educational foundation, its three political action committees, and its Regulatory Compliance Services.
+Bob Dearden has served as Chief Financial officer of the Florida Restaurant and Lodging Association (FRLA) since 2002, with responsibility for the financial stewardship of the more than 10,000-member association, its educational foundation, its three political action committees, and its Regulatory Compliance Services (RCS).

-Dearden has a 25 year career in accounting, with his first position as Controller for a regional, Florida based, HMO, HealthPlan Southeast.
+Dearden has a 35-year career in accounting, with his first position as Controller for a regional, Florida-based HMO, HealthPlan Southeast.
 Subsequently, he entered state government and held numerous accounting and auditing posts, including the development and oversight of an audit unit for the State of Florida’s Comptroller’s Office.
-Dearden also served as the Director of Audit for the Florida Department of Chidren and Families.
+Dearden also served as the Director of Audit for the Florida Department of Children and Families.

-Dearden serves on both Federal and State of Florida boards, councils and task forces including the Federal Reserve Advisory Council for travel and tourism, Florida Tax Watch Board of trustees, and Florida’s Department of State Business Identity theft task force.
+Dearden has served on both Federal and State of Florida boards, councils and task forces, including the Federal Reserve Advisory Council for travel and tourism, Florida Tax Watch Board of Trustees, and Florida’s Department of State Business Identity Theft Task Force.

-Dearden lives in Tallahassee and is the father of three children.
-He is a Certified Public Accountant and a graduate of Florida State University, with degrees in accounting and finance.
-In his spare time, Dearden is an avid golfer and participated in the 2012 Men’s Championship Tournament through the Florida State Golf Association.
+He is a graduate of Florida State University with degrees in accounting and finance.
+In his spare time, Dearden is an avid golfer and has qualified for multiple statewide Championship Tournaments through the Florida State Golf Association.

-Geoff Luebkemann’s career blends hospitality industry, public service, and trade association leadership experience.
-Starting with 15 years in food and beverage operations, Luebkemann worked up from local independents to opening restaurants across the southeast for a national full-service restaurant company.
+Geoff Luebkemann’s career blends hospitality operations, public service regulatory, and trade association leadership experience.
+Starting with 15 years in food and beverage operations, Luebkemann worked up from local independents to managing new unit openings across the southeast for a national full-service restaurant company.

-In the public sector, Luebkemann served as Director of DBPR’s Division of Hotels & Restaurants, the statewide food and lodging regulator.
-While there, he oversaw 8 offices statewide responsible for over 85,000 licensees and hundreds of thousands of sanitation and safety inspections annually.
-The Division’s commitment to quality, that began on Luebkemann’s watch, continues today as the Division leads the nation in quality for programs of its kind.
+In the public sector, Luebkemann served as Director of the DBPR Division of Hotels & Restaurants, Florida’s statewide food and lodging regulator.
+While there, he oversaw eight offices statewide responsible for over 85,000 licensees and hundreds of thousands of sanitation and safety inspections annually.
+The Division’s commitment to quality, developed on Luebkemann’s watch, continues today as the Division is a national leader in quality benchmarks for programs of its kind.